grafana/grafana/docs/sources/auth/generic-oauth.md

 This callback URL must match the full HTTP address that you use in your browser to access Grafana, but with the suffixed path of `/login/generic_oauth`.

 You may have to set the `root_url` option of `[server]` for the callback URL to be correct.
-For example in case you are serving Grafana behind a proxy.
+For example in case you are serving Grafana behind a proxy, or in special cases define the optional `redirect_url`.

 Example config: